hefegraphie/ioBroker.apsystemsez1/README.md

 ## Features

 - Fetches data from an APsystems EZ1 device every configured interval.
-- Handles errors by adjusting the request interval.
+- Handles errors by adjusting the request interval to double in case of fail
+- After 2 Hours Interval is reset to configured Intervall
 - Resets to the initial interval upon successful requests.
-- Logs warnings and sets states appropriately.
+- Logs warnings and sets states appropriately, but some can be set off
+- Warning if no succesfull call could be made within 12 hours
+- Fetches DeviceInfo every 1 hour
+- ....mor to come

 ## Getting Started